UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Matlab.md

 clusters.
 On Myriad this means a maximum of 36 workers can be used per job.

+### Install the MATLAB Parallel Computing Toolbox

+If you are working from a MATLAB install on your own machine, make sure the Parallel Computing Toolbox is installed - it is not installed by default.

+Home tab > Add-Ons > Get Add-Ons

+You will find the Parallel Computing Toolbox in the Workflows category.

+If you are submitting from the Myriad login nodes, then we already have it installed.

 ### Importing the cluster profile